 The next step of selection is all about dividend growing payments.
-There is no point of investing in dividend stocks if there isn’t growth.
+There is no point in investing in dividend stocks if there isn’t growth.
 Why?
-Because inflation will eat-up your dividend checks if they don’t grow accordingly!
+Because inflation will eat up your dividend checks if they don’t grow accordingly!

 This is 3M (MMM) graph from 2007 to 2017.
 As you can see, dividend payment has been consistently raising and so the cash payout and payout ratios.
 There are three observations to make from this graph;

-- #1 The company is seriously committed to increase dividend payouts
+- #1 The company is seriously committed to increasing dividend payouts

 - #2 Management benefit from lots of room for future increase (payout ratios around 50%)